 What about the MacBook Air price?

 The real choice you have comes down to your budget and how that relates to how you intend to use your MacBook Air.
-First, if price is not an issue, go directly to Apple.com and customize by upgrading the processor, the memory, and the storage.
+First, if price is not an issue, go directly to Apple.com and customize by upgrading the processor and the storage.
 You’ll increase the cost by hundreds of dollars, but you’ll get a small boost in performance and flexibility.

 For most of us, though, a $200 difference in price — and corresponding features — means something real, even over a couple of years.
 In this case, the question is: Should you pay Apple’s list price of $1,199 to get a 13-inch MacBook Air with 256GB of flash storage instead of $999 for 128GB?

 With the MacBook Air, this is a tough question because what you buy now is essentially what you’ll have in 2 or 3 years — the flash drives in the newest MacBook Airs may or may not be upgradeable through third-party SSD upgrades (though some MacBook Airs can be upgraded to a bigger SSD).
 And memory is essentially impossible to upgrade.
-Fortunately, the memory is less of an issue because OS X Yosemite does a nifty job of managing memory by compressing memory to allocate more when you need it for an app.
-For most people, 4GB of memory is fine.
-If you use complicated programs for serious video or photo editing, upgrade the memory at Apple.com and get a custom MacBook Air — or better yet, pick a heavier-but-more-powerful MacBook Pro, which is typically the smarter choice for budding filmmakers.
+Fortunately, the memory is less of an issue because OS X does a nifty job of managing memory by compressing memory to allocate more when you need it for an app.
+For most people, 8GB of memory is fine.
+If you use complicated programs for serious video or photo editing, you should be choosing a MacBook Pro anyway.

-If you take a lot of photographs and video and you want to store those photos and video directly on your MacBook Air, go with 256GB.
+If you take a lot of photographs and video and you want to store those photos and video directly on your MacBook Air, go with a 13-inch MacBook Air with 256GB.

 Don’t like the extra cost?
 You still have options if you choose the 128GB MacBook Air: If you’re willing to spend $100-200 on an external hard drive — even a portable one — you can get far more storage at a reasonable price.
 The downside either means you are packing a hard drive around . . . or you leave it at home.
 Personally, I prefer to have on-board storage.
 That said, you can get a small 128GB “thumb drive” for about $55 (try the 128GB SanDisk Cruzer USB Flash Drive) and you can find plenty of 32GB USB thumb drives for around $20.
 This means you can dump movies and photos onto these cheaper drives and still keep them in your bag.